sahilshahu555/Glossier/README.md

-#  description
+# Glossier Online Female Beauty Product Shop

-Glossier Online Female Beauty Product Shop
+Description :

 This project aims to create a web application replicating the core functionality and user experience of the popular e-commerce website Glossier.com.
 The clone is built using HTML, CSS, JavaScript, and a mock JSON server to simulate the backend.